 Single line fonts are great fonts to write sentiments etc in Canvas Workspace with.
 These fonts can be a little hard to locate and they also can have a few bizarre quirks.
-You also need to consider is what file format you need.
-This sounds confusing however we will work through what to choose and how to use single-line fonts in Canvas Workspace so that you can create some beautiful wording.
+You also need to consider what file format you need.
+This sounds confusing however we will work through what to choose and how to use single line fonts in Canvas Workspace so that you can create some beautiful wording.

 This post may contain some affiliate links for your convenience (which means if you make a purchase after clicking a link I may earn a small commission but it won’t cost you a penny more)!
 Read my very boring full disclosure policy here.